Arbint/NeoVimSetup/README.md

 ## Auto Completion C++

-to be able to debug and give correct hit for a language, a language server is needed. we can install one of these for c++, clangd, we can do that with in nvim command:
+to be able to debug and give correct hint for a language, a language server is needed. we can install one of these for c++, clangd, we can do that with in nvim command:
 ```
 :MasonInstall clangd
 ```